sidneyabush/hja-dynamic-storage/data/README.md

 # Data Files Required

-This folder should contain the following data files to run the analysis workflow.
-Data files are not included in the repository due to size constraints.

 ## Data Sources

 All data are available from the H.J.
 Andrews Experimental Forest Long-Term Ecological Research program: